Bhutan in a Week - 7 Day Bhutan Tour

 • A scenic flight covered with mountains towards the Paro airport

-• Visit Memorial Chorten built in the memory of King Jigme Dorji Wangchuck and Tashichho Dzong
+• Visit Memorial Chorten, built in memory of King Jigme Dorji Wangchuck, and Tashichho Dzong

-• Explore the local market and reach Dochula pass at 3,080 meters and enjoy the majestic views mountains like Masagang, Tsendagang, Gangkar Puensum (the highest peak in Bhutan), etc.
+• Explore the local market and reach Dochula Pass at 3,080 meters and enjoy the majestic views of mountains like Masagang, Tsendagang, Gangkar Puensum (the highest peak in Bhutan), etc.

-• Reach Kunselcholing Viewpoint with a large statue of Buddha to get amazing views of Thimphu valley
+• Reach Kunselcholing Viewpoint with a large statue of Buddha to get amazing views of the Thimphu Valley

-• Visit Sangaygang (BBS Tower) another viewpoint to get an amazing scene of Thimphu valley
+• Visit Sangaygang (BBS Tower), another viewpoint, to get an amazing scene of the Thimphu Valley

 • Visit Dechen Phodrang and Simtokha Dzong